13TRIS/13TRIS/docs/SRS.md

 ### 3.10 Licensing Requirements

 ### 3.11 Legal, Copyright, and Other Notices
 The logo is licensed to the 13TRIS Team and is only allowed to use for the application.
-We do not take responsibilty for any incorrect data or errors in the application.
+We do not take responsibility for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
-Also we want to follow standards concerning the usage of Git e.g. consistent commit messages (see https://www.conventionalcommits.org/en/v1.0.0/).
+Also, we want to follow standards concerning the usage of Git e.g. consistent commit messages (see https://www.conventionalcommits.org/en/v1.0.0/).

 ## 4. Supporting Information